ethereumjs/ethereumjs-monorepo/docs/classes/_basetrie_.trie.md

 **Returns:** *Promise‹Buffer | null›*

-- Returns a promise that resolves to `Buffer` if a value was found or `null` if no value was found.
+A Promise that resolves to `Buffer` if a value was found or `null` if no value was found.

 ___